 The Agreement covers trade in industrial products as well as fish and marine products.
 In addition, bilateral agricultural agreements between the individual EFTA States (Iceland, Norway and Switzerland) and Israel have been concluded which form part of the instruments creating the free trade area.

-Among the objectives of the Agreement (Article 1) are the progressive liberalisation of trade in goods in conformity with Article XXIV of the GATT.
-As of 1 January 1993 virtually all customs duties on trade in industrial goods and fish and other marine products were eliminated.
+Among the objectives of the Agreement (Article 1) is the progressive liberalisation of trade in goods in conformity with Article XXIV of the GATT.
+As of 1 January 1993, virtually all customs duties on trade in industrial goods and fish and other marine products were eliminated.
 The Agreement includes provisions relating to the elimination of customs duties and other trade barriers as well as other trade-related disciplines such as rules of competition, protection of intellectual property, public procurement, state monopolies, state aid, and payments and transfers.
 Under the Agreement a Joint Committee is established which supervises the Agreement.

 Rules of Origin

 The rules of origin for industrial goods (Protocol B) concerning the definition of the concept of originating products and the methods for administrative co-operation, are based on the current pan-European model, maintaining the general structure and the substance of the European standard rules.
 The specific list rules (Annex II to Protocol B) are also based on the current pan-European model.

 The provisions on protection of intellectual property rights (Article 15 and Annex V) covers, inter alia, patents, trademarks and copyright and geographical indications.
 The level of protection in certain areas goes beyond what is stipulated under the WTO Agreement on Trade Related aspects of Intellectual Property, taking into account the principles of most favoured nation treatment and of national treatment.

 The Article on public procurement (Article 14) contains a review clause with a view to further liberalisation of the public procurement markets in the Partner countries.